reef-defi/reef-docs/content/docs/developers/js_libraries.md

 If you want to simplify the setup, you may opt for the Hardhat Reef plugin, which is explained in the next section.

+### Which API can I use to query by transaction hash?
+There is no such API.
+Substrate does not expose a "query-by-tx-hash" RPC, nor are transactions indexed by hash on the Substrate node.
+The reason for this is that transaction hashes are non-unique across the chain, although they will generally be unique inside a block.

+Please use [GraphQL](/docs/developers/reefscan/#the-graph) for this purpose.

+### How to query EVM events and logs?

+Please use [GraphQL](/docs/developers/reefscan/#the-graph) for this purpose.

 ## Hardhat

 Javascript developers can use [Reef Hardhat plugin](https://github.com/reef-defi/hardhat-reef) to develop, deploy and test smart contracts on the Reef chain.
 A few working examples can be found in [hardhat-reef-examples repo](https://github.com/reef-defi/hardhat-reef-examples).
 A hardhat reef template can be found [here](https://github.com/reef-defi/hardhat-reef-template).